Graehm/unit-2-project/README.md

 # Blog API
 In this project we download and practice data relationship by using a Node, Express and MongoDB app.
+The two data entities are represented by a user and their post(s).
+Once a user is created, we can then apply CRUD functionality to each of the data entities.
-## Prerequisites
+## Prerequisites - Global Downloads and Cloning Repo

-## Clone from GitHub Instructions
+## App Set Up - Private Files

+## Running the App